We offer various ways to worship, including a casual Family Service or a more Traditional Service.

 As we seek an Interim Pastor, services are presented by our Church Deacons and Guest Pastors.

-(Though in-person worship services and programs are canceled due to the Coronavirus, they are listed below for your information.)
+(Though in-person worship services are canceled due to the Coronavirus, they are listed below for your information.)

 SUNDAYS 8:30 AM